 The ingredients in an All Purpose Cleaner Product Page make it suitable for this type of task.
 These types of detergents work perfectly well when How To Clean Table Tops, glass, metal, some woods, plastics and any other surface you can think of.

 Disinfecting works by using different chemicals to kill germs.
 Disinfectant cleaning supplies don’t, however, necessarily clean surfaces or remove dirt and debris although there are some cleaners that also disinfect surfaces.

 By killing germs on a surface, disinfecting can further reduce or even eliminate the risk of infections, contamination, or harming.
 If disinfecting a surface is your goal at the moment, for example cleaning a counter that has just contacted raw meat or fish, then the order of how you do things is important: remember that cleaning always comes before disinfection!

-First, clean the surface with an all purpose cleaner or a natural all purpose cleaner or your detergent of choice.
+First, clean the surface with an all purpose cleaner or a natural all purpose cleaner or DIY All Purpose Cleaner.
 This step gets rid of any visible food or waste particles and removes germs that may have been lurking on the surface.
 Then, rinse the surface with regular tap water, dry, and then apply the disinfectant, per the directions on the bottle.

 If you don’t have disinfectant at hand but need to kill germs on a surface right away, know that you can create a quick homemade disinfectant by just adding one-half tablespoon of regular household bleach to half a gallon of plain water.
 That’s it!
 You can use that solution to disinfect any surface on your house after it has been cleaned.